fifi-dev/eat2gether-v2/README.md

 #### 📝 Description :

-chappy is a Django multiapp who allow user to shop christmas themed product and chat with connected users.
+Portal is a student portal allowing students to consult the list of courses and teachers to consult, modify or add courses.

+Teachers and students can also view and edit their profiles

 #### 💡 Features :

-- Shop (listing & incrementing)
 - Authentifiation
+- CRUD of Courses
-- Online Chat
+- Snack bars
-- Connected & disconnected status

 for the database: